ethz-spylab/data-decay/README.md

 ### Interpreting results:
-- give one example of a group + corresponding output
-- group of captions
-- isolation coefficient and why we care
-- core/peripheral elements in the cluster
-- report where the data is saved
-*NAME* tries to find the decayed concepts and works under the assumption that the samples belonging to a concept are clustered together in the embedding space.
+*DecayedConcepts* tries to find the decayed concepts and works under the assumption that the samples belonging to a concept are clustered together in the embedding space.
 Our goal is finding such groups or patches.
 We would also prefer those patches to be isolated from non-decayed samples.
 To achieve this we need the similarities between decayed samples and all other samples.
 But given the sample count this would be very computationally expensive.
 As a solution, we cluster samples (using the computed embeddings) and assign each sample to a cluster.
 Then we restrict similarity calculations only to samples belonging to same cluster (we can search over other close by clusters as well, e.g. search over closest 3 clusters).
 We then calculate most similar nearby_sample_count samples for each decayed sample (we also call those similar samples as neigbouring samples).
 If, at least nearby_decayed_sample_count_threshold of those most similar samples are decayed and have at least lower_similarity_threshold similarity with it, we consider this decayed sample to be a core sample.
 If a neighbouring decayed sample of a core sample itself is not a core sample, then it is called a peripheral sample.
 We say two core samples are in the same patch if they are neighbours of each other or share a common peripheral sample.
 We then find the center of each patch by averaging their samples, and then combine patches that has higher than group_similartity_threshold center similarity.
 For each patch, we report number of samples in that patch and how many of them are core or peripheral.
 We calculate isolation coefficient of core samples which is the on average how many neighbours of core samples are decayed.
 Higher this value gets, the more isolated (far away from non-decayed samples) a patch is.
 We also report the average cosine similarity to patch center.
 We also report all the captions in a patch.
 Here, we are providing an example patch report: